 OCR.Recognize method recognizes the text of the specified UI element or image and returns an

-OCRTextDocument object that provides access to all the recognized text and individual text blocks.
+OCRTextDocument object that provides access to all the recognized text and individual text blocks and tabular data.

 Your TestComplete version must be 12.60 or later.

 You need an active license for the TestComplete Intelligent Quality add-on.

 The Intelligent Quality add-on must be enabled in TestComplete.

 You can enable the add-on during TestComplete installation.
 If you did not enable the add-on during the installation, you can do this at any moment later via the File > Install Extensions dialog.
 To do that, select File > Install Extensions from the TestComplete main menu and enable the Intelligent Quality > Intelligent Quality Core plugin in the resulting dialog.

 Optical Character Recognition support must be enabled in TestComplete.